GrantS2S/website/content/help/solutions/Undefined-variable_-variant.md

 #### Error solution
  You need to identify the SKU and resolve what action to take

-##### How to find the offending SKU
+**How to find the offending SKU**

-1. Login to S2S console
+- Login to S2S console
-2. Navigate to Queue > View
+- Navigate to Queue > View
-3. Click on the three dots of the error > Click "View Item"
+- Click on the three dots of the error > Click "View Item"
-4. Scroll down in the grey block and look for
+- Scroll down in the grey block and look for

 {{< highlight go >}}
 "SKU": "xyz"
 {{< /highlight >}}

-5. Search each SKU in S2S under products to find which SKU is causing the error.
+- Search each SKU in the Stock2shop Console (*Products > View) to find which SKU is causing the error.
 The offending SKU will not be found in S2S.

-Note to look through all the SKU's on the order to ensure there is not more than one.
+Note: look through all the SKU's on the order to ensure there is not more than one causing errors.

-##### Resolve which action to take
+**Correcting missing SKUs**

 Once you have found which SKU is not syncing to S2S, there would be a couple of ways to resolve the error, first confirm if the SKU should be syncing from your ERP/Accounting system

-1. Mark the SKU as Active to sync using your S2S Active field in the ERP/Accounting System
+- Mark the SKU as Active to sync using your S2S Active field in the ERP/Accounting System
-2. Wait for the product to sync through to S2S and link to the channel
+- Wait for the product to sync through to S2S and link to the channel
-3. Navigate to the queue error and click "Try Again"
+- Navigate to the queue error and click "Try Again"

-Should you want S2S to create the SKU from the order, contact [Stock2Shop Support](mailto:supoprt@stock2shop.com) to assist.